svitale75/OC-EFI-H270N-macOS/Sonoma/README.md

 6. Under **PlattformInfo**, select the DataHub - Generic - PlattformNVRAM.
 Select **iMac20,1**
 7. Save **config.plist**
 8. Move the saved **config.plist** into your **EFI/OC** folder of your **EFI** partition
+9. After the first boot you can edit config.plist to remove any arguments "-v keepsyms=1 debug=0x100 alcid=21" as they are no longer needed and your boot time will improve.

 - If macOS Sonoma 14.1.2 is NOT already installed then:
 1. Download **OpneCore Legacy Patcher**